bmoney724/ChessLite/README.md

 ChessLite has 5,672 lines of code written by the Author.

 ## Distribution
-* jar is contained in dist folder
+* jar is contained in dist folder (for users with JRE)
-* exe is contained in ChessLite1.0 folder
+* exe is contained in dist/windows folder (for windows users)
 * source code can be found in src folder

 ## Features